MicrosoftDocs/dynamics365smb-docs/business-central/finance-troubleshooting-correcting-dimensions.md

 ---

 # Troubleshooting and Correcting Dimensions
+Financial reporting and analysis views often rely on data from dimensions.
+Despite the safeguards that are available, sometimes a mistake happens that can lead to inaccuracies.
+This topic describes some of the typical errors, and explains how to correct dimension assignments on posted transactions so that financial reports are accurate.

 ## Troubleshooting Dimensions Errors
-When you post documents or journal lines that contain dimensions, various errors may occur that are typically related to wrong dimension setup or assignment.
+When you post documents or journal lines that contain dimensions various errors may occur, however, they're typically related to an incorrect dimension setup or assignment.

 > [!NOTE]
 > In the following list of potential error messages, the *%X* codes are placeholders for the data variables that the actual message will contain in the UI depending on the context.
 For example, *%1 %2 is blocked.* could appear in the UI as "Dimension Code AREA is blocked.".